Is Depression Genetic? Understanding The Biology: People With Depression

 It's the same with mental illness, too.

 For example, let's say your mom or dad has depression.
-You may be fine until your peers started bullying and harassing you at school one day.
+You may be fine until your peers start bullying and harassing you at school one day.
 This event, combined with a genetic predisposition, can lead to a depressive episode.

-Defensive factors against depression
+Defensive factors against depression symptoms

 Perhaps you have depression, and you worry that your children might inherit that trait.
 Or maybe you have a parent who is feeling depressed, and you wonder if that lingering sadness you feel might be the onset of a depressive episode.
 While you may be at greater risk, taking these steps can reduce that risk.

-Educate yourself about the symptoms
+Educate yourself about depression symptoms and other people with depression

 Notice especially if they make comments about not wanting to live anymore.
 This is a sign that they need help immediately.
-If you or a loved one are experiencing suicidal thoughts, reach out for help immediately.
+If you or a loved one is experiencing suicidal thoughts, reach out for help immediately.
 The National Suicide Prevention Lifeline can be reached at 988 and is available 24/7.

-Learn strategies to manage stress
+Learn strategies to manage stress and other mental health conditions

 Develop an array of coping strategies, such as meditation, breathing exercises, and affirmations.
 Agree on a procedure for peacefully resolving conflicts.
 Teach these coping strategies to other families, especially to your children.